-1 Throughout this report, numbers may not sum due to rounding.
+&lt;sup>1 Throughout this report, numbers may not sum due to rounding.

-During the second quarter of 2018, no capital was called from the Retirement System.
+During the second quarter of 2018, no capital was called from the Retirement Plan.

-The Retirement System received an aggregate of \$0.2 million in distributions during the second quarter of 2018 from its underlying partnerships.
+An aggregate \$1.0 million in distributions were received by the Retirement Plan during the second quarter of 2018 from two of its underlying partnerships.

-- Cross Ocean USD ESS Fund II has distributed a total of \$0.1 million during the second quarter of 2018. - White Oak Direct Lending distributed a total of \$0.1 million during the quarter.
+- Cross Ocean USD ESS Fund II distributed \$0.6 million during the second quarter. - Shoreline China Value III returned a total of \$0.3 million in the quarter. - White Oak Direct Lending distributed \$0.1 million during the quarter.

-The Retirement System made no new commitments during the second quarter of 2018.
+The Retirement Plan made no new commitments during the second quarter of 2018.